hoabka/saa-c02-labs/organization-lab/README.md

 Step 3: Create the service control policies
 -------------------------------------------

-In the steps in this section, you create three [service control policies (SCPs)](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html) and attach them to the root and to the OUs to restrict what users in the organization's accounts can do.
-The first SCP prevents anyone in any of the member accounts from creating or modifying any AWS CloudTrail logs that you configure.
-The management account isn't affected by any SCP, so after you apply the CloudTrail SCP, you must create any logs from the management account.
+In the steps in this section, you create a[service control policies (SCPs)](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html) and attach It to the root and to the OUs to restrict what users in the organization's accounts can do.
+The  SCP prevents anyone in any of the member accounts from perform any action on S3 bucket.

 ### Enable the service control policy type for the organization